Rate limiting

 Rate limiting may change.
 We'll communicate any changes in plenty of time on our developer changelog.

-• All operations in the Paddle API are rate limited, except the preview transaction operation.
+- All operations in the Paddle API are rate limited, except the preview transaction and preview prices operations.

-• When you get a 429 error, an IP address can't make another request for 60 seconds.
+error, that IP address can't make another request for 60 seconds.

 Handle rate limiting